-We live in an era when global social and environmental problems are impending and where significant political, technological, economical, cultural and social changes prevail.
-All this will affect business.
-An essential question that arises in the global context is: what is corporations' role and responsibility in a global context?
+We live in an era in which global social and environmental problems are impending and where significant political, technological, economical, cultural and social changes prevail.
+Business firms play an important role in these dynamics.
+An essential question that arises in this context is: what is corporations' role and responsibility in society, particularly in a global context?